-- Fundamental knowledge of polymers and polymerization reactions. - Ability to demonstrate the knowledge on the mechanism and kinetics of polymerization reactions - Ability to select suitable methods for the synthesis of polymers - Capability to apply knowledge in synthesizing copolymers - Ability to determine the molecular weight of polymers - Knowledge of reactions and degradation of polymers
+- Fundamental knowledge on polymers and polymerization reactions. - Ability to demonstrate the knowledge on mechanism and kinetic of polymerization reactions. - Ability to select suitable methods for the synthesis of polymers.

+- Capability to apply knowledge in synthesizing copolymers. - Ability to determine the molecular weight of polymers. - Knowledge of reactions and degradation of polymers.